Alec-Phillips/Comps-Project/project-code/README.md

 ## Overview:

-This project is a serverless, single-page application written in React.js and javascript.
-The most interesting technical aspect is the evaluation of user submitted code in coding exercises, which is discussed below.
+This project is a serverless, single-page application written in React.js and javascript

 ___
 ## 1. Replication Instructions